 As a patient, I want to be able to add an optional note to the reading so that I explain to my doctor the context of the reading.

 c) Personas:

+[Include: needs and desires, what they are trying to achieve]

 Sarah Smith, 35, clinician specialising in asthma.
 Recognises benefits of technology and wants to implement app to treat patients better with everyone’s individual situation.